 Sebastien, who had slept in plenty of rural inns but never a high-class hotel, thought it was by far the nicest room she had ever slept in, comparable only to her room at Dryden Manor, where perhaps the sheets were a bit nicer and the floor was made of stone rather than wood.

 Ana and Nat were in the adjacent suite, which was joined by a door in the wall that locked from both sides—probably meant for families whose parents wanted a separate space from their children.

-Damien opened the attaching door, and the other two joined them in their suite.
+Damien opened the attaching door, allowing Ana and Nat to join them in their suite.
 Ana had washed her face to remove the remaining blood, but the bruising and swelling was only becoming more prominent.